MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

+OpenID Connect 1.0 (OIDC) is a modern authentication protocol that makes it easy to integrate applications and devices with your organization's identity and authentication management solutions to better meet your evolving security and compliance needs.

 In SharePoint 2019 and prior versions, SharePoint Server supported three types of authentication methods:

 1. Windows authentication (NTLM, Kerberos, etc.)